Sharan-Babu/FB_wit/README.md

 # DevCoder - Wit.ai
-Hi.
-In this tutorial, I am going to teach you how to use wit.ai through a fun mini project.
-By the end of this project you will understand the basics of  Natural Language Processing, intent recognition and entity extraction.
+<b>Hi.</b> In this tutorial, I am going to teach you how to use <b>wit.ai</b> through a fun mini project.
+By the end of this project you will understand the basics of  <i>Natural Language Processing, intent recognition and entity extraction.
+You will also learn how to use wit.ai for your use case.</i>

 Ok, so let us consider a real world example to get ourselves excited.
-How do big companies like Amazon, Flipkart evaluate the customer reviews for a product or automate a considerable amount of  their customer care services?
+How do big companies like <i>Amazon, Flipkart</i> evaluate the customer reviews for a product or automate a considerable amount of  their customer care services?
 This is done with the help of Natural Language Processing (abbreviated as NLP).
-It is a branch of Artificial Intelligence/ Machine Learning that deals with the interaction between computers and humans through the medium of natural language.
-This could be text or speech.
-We ultimately want to derive meaningful insights from the end user’s input.
+It is a branch of <i>Artificial Intelligence/ Machine Learning</i> that deals with the interaction between computers and humans through the medium of natural language.
+This could be <i>text or speech.</i> We ultimately want to derive meaningful insights from the end user’s input.

 Now, let us learn about 2 important concepts in NLP which will help us in implementing the project that follows this theory.
-First, let us understand what intent recognition is.
+First, let us understand what <b>intent recognition</b> is.
 As the name suggests, we expect the computer to infer the intent from user’s input (text or audio) , understand the purpose of the message and thereby take meaningful actions.

-Example of this in everyday life: When you ask Siri or google assistant to set a reminder to wake you up in the morning, it doesn’t call your most frequented contactwhich is totally irrelevant.
+<i>Example of this in everyday life:</i> When you ask Siri or google assistant to <i>set a reminder to wake you up in the morning</i>, it doesn’t call your most frequented contact which is totally irrelevant from our intended action.
 This is because it rightly understands what you wanted it to do and hence does the same.

-A formal definition for what intent classification is:
+<b>A formal definition for what intent classification is</b>:<br>
 Intent classification is the automated association of text to a specific purpose or goal.
 In essence, a classifier analyzes pieces of text and categorizes them into intents such as Purchase, Downgrade, Unsubscribe, and Demo Request.
-‘’’
-source: google
+<i>source: google</i>

-Now, let us move on to what entity extraction is….
-Going with the setting of the above voice assistant example, the term morning in your request “Set a reminder to wake me up in the morning” is very vague.
+Now, let us move on to what <b>entity extraction</b> is….
+Continuing with the theme of the above voice assistant example, the term morning in your request <b><i>“Set a reminder to wake me up in the morning”</b></i> is very vague.

-A more meaningful input to the device would be, “Wake me up every day at 7 am”.
+A more meaningful input to the device would be, <b><i>“Wake me up every day at 7 am”</b></i>.
 Now, your assistant wakes you up daily exactly at 7 am because not only did it recognize the intent of the user but it also extracted the entity.
 In this case the assistant understands that the value ‘7’ refers to the time.

 Note that people who built this algorithm had to define numbers like this to be extracted as time before hand and trained the AI algorithm accordingly.

-A formal definition for what entity recognition is:
+<b>A formal definition for what entity recognition is:</b><br>
 Named-entity recognition is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions
-‘’’source: google
+<i>source: google</i>

-What will we be building?
+<b><u>What will we be building?</b></u>
-We will be building a code editor assistant with the help of python and wit.ai to help developers build cool software fast ( No heavy code,I promise).
+We will be building a <b>'Code Editor Assistant'</b> with the help of python and wit.ai to help developers build cool software fast (No heavy code,I promise).

-You can interact with the final outcome of this project by visiting the following URL: https://share.streamlit.io/sharan-babu/fb_wit/Devbot.py
+You can interact with the final outcome of this project by visiting the following URL:<br> https://share.streamlit.io/sharan-babu/fb_wit/Devbot.py

 Wit.ai is a Facebook owned open source chatbot framework with advanced natural language processing capabilities.
 The best part being you won’t have to code anything or need prior knowledge of any kind to build chatbots.
 All you have to do is type and click and your chatbot is ready to be served in your app with the help of only a simple API call.

-Something that might interest you from a production perspective is that wit.ai provides generous free tier with up to 240 requests per minute per user and 60 requests per minute per app.
+Something that might interest you from a production/business perspective is that wit.ai provides a generous free tier with up to 240 requests per minute per user and 60 requests per minute per app.

 Now, let us build the chatbot from ground up using wit.ai and I will be explaining it one step at a time.